annacox/oauth-sandbox/README.md

 # Sandbox for trying out OAuth with AngularJS and NodeJS

-Uses the angular-seed application skeleton.
+Uses AngularJS (angular-seed application skeleton), NodeJS, and ExpressJS.

 ## Getting Started